bkinsey808/graphql-fullstack-seed/README.md

 Entire project is architected in TypeScript.
 Not really sure how possible all of this is.
 Your feedback is most welcome.

 ## Getting started
 This project uses postgres as the db.
-Set up the db username and password in server/connectionOptions.js .
-TypeORM will create the db schema for you.
+Set up the db username and password in server/db.js .

 ## Client
 Angular CLI.
 Eventually with ngrx, Apollo Client.
 Goal is to keep GraphQL queries co-located with container components yet keep state sanely managed by ngrx.